Registration

 We curate our list of partners (c.350), only signing up UK-based not-for-profit organisations that offer good quality volunteer roles to UCL students.
 We ask you to visit our info for recruiters page for our full terms and conditions and check if you are happy with our recruiter service standards (which you’ll need to sign during registration).

-Once we have decided if we can work together you’ll be given a login to our online platform which enables you to post volunteer roles, track enquiries and manage your UCL volunteers.
+Once we have decided if we can work together you’ll be invited to meet with our Partnerships Manager and given a login to our online platform which enables you to post volunteer roles, track enquiries and manage your UCL volunteers.
 You'll also be signed up to our Partners Mailing List where we'll send you occasional emails (1-2 per month on average) with relevant updates and opportunities, including everything cited below.

 Promoting Opportunities